Position

 • Bachelor's degree in Computer Science, Information Technology, or a related field.

-• Strong knowledge of operating systems, networking, and system administration.
+• Strong knowledge of operating systems (Windows, Linux, macOS), networking, and cybersecurity.

-• Proficient in troubleshooting and resolving technical issues.
+• Proficient in troubleshooting and resolving complex technical issues.

 Is becoming a Technical Specialist a good career path?